 In a clinical trial (also called an interventional study), participants receive specific interventions according to the research plan or protocol created by the investigators.
 These interventions may be medical products, such as drugs or devices; procedures; or changes to participants' behavior, for example, diet.
 Clinical trials may compare a new medical approach to a standard one that is already available or to a placebo that contains no active ingredients or to no intervention.
 Some clinical trials compare interventions that are already available to each other.
 When a new product or approach is being studied, it is not usually known whether it will be helpful, harmful, or no different than available alternatives (including no intervention).
 The investigators try to determine the safety and efficacy of the intervention by measuring certain outcomes in the participants.
 For example, investigators may give a drug or treatment to participants who have high blood pressure to see whether their blood pressure decreases.

+The definition of a clinical trial under the 2018 regulations 45 CFR 46.102(b) is a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes.
 Clinical trials used in drug development are sometimes described by phase.
 These phases are defined by the FDA.
+Research, with a federal funding source, meeting the 2018 Regulatory definition of a clinical trial will be required to publicly posted an IRB approved version of the informed consent document.
+There are two locations available for posting the informed consent document.

+For those clinical trials that meet the FDAAA definition of an Applicable Clinical Trial (ACT), the informed consent document can be uploaded to the relevant clinicaltrials.gov record.

+For clinical trials that are not an ACT, the informed consent document can be uploaded to a docket folder on Regulations.gov (Docket ID: HHS-OPHS-2018-0021).

+The informed consent form must be posted on one of the Federal Website options after the clinical trial is closed to recruitment, and no later than 60 days after the last study visit by any subject, as required by the protocol.
+To better track the timing of the posting requirement, a new question for federally funded clinical trials has been added in HawkIRB under VII.B.1.c to document the estimated date of the last subject visit.

 9.A.i Phases of Clinical Trials